 The Maps, Data and Government Information Centre (MaDGIC) serves as the campus centre for geospatial and numeric data, statistics, government publications, aerial photography, maps and other cartographic resources.

-The map collection includes ca. 82, 236 sheet maps, 24, 063 aerial photographs, and an extensive collection of atlases, gazetteers, manuals and guides.
-The Map Collection covers mainly Canadian material but other countries are well represented.
-We are a Full Depository for maps issued by Communication Canada's Map and Chart Depository Program.
-Under this Program we receive paper copy of topographic maps of all of Canada at all published scales, maps published by the Geological Survey of Canada, as well as a variety of theme maps.
+The map collection includes ca. 82, 236 sheet maps and an extensive collection of aerial photographs, atlases, gazetteers, manuals and guides.
+The collection is mainly comprised of Canadian sources, but other countries are well represented.
+We are a member of Communication Canada's Map and Chart Depository Program, which means we receive paper copies of topographic maps of Canada at all published scales, as well as maps published by the Geological Survey of Canada, and a variety of thematic maps.

 Most Map Collection materials can be accessed through Trent University Library’s web catalogue, OMNI.
 Indexes to topographic maps are found within our collection.